-The Company's cash reserves will not be sufficient for the Company to fully fund its existing European Phase I/II clinical trial with L-DOS47 in Poland or its U.S. Phase I trial or any of the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.
+The Company's cash reserves will not be sufficient for the Company to fully fund the Company's ongoing research and development programs, operating activities, working capital or capital expenditures for the next twelve months.
 The Company has no sources of external liquidity, such as a bank loan or line of credit.
-The Company will therefore continue to rely on equity financing to fund its ongoing research and development activities and other expenses for the foreseeable future.
+The Company is therefore in need of additional equity and/or debt financings in order to fund its ongoing research and development programs and other operating expenses for the foreseeable future.